chloelavrat/chloelavrat/README.md

 ### 👋 Hi there

-Hi!
-I'm **Chloé Lavrat** a Machine Learning Researcher specializing in signal processing and AI for audio.
+Hi, I'm **Chloé Lavrat**, a machine learning researcher working in signal processing and AI for audio.
 I use a multidisciplinary approach to solve complex problems and enjoy collaborating on diverse scientific challenges.

 - 🔭 I’m currently working on **Refactoring my directorys**
 - 🌱 I’m currently learning on **How to go beyond LLM**